metalman3797/Cura-Dremel-Printer-Plugin/README.md

 and change the line that reads:
 `set CURA_EXE_DIR=C:\Program Files\Ultimaker Cura`
-to point to the directory where was installed
+to point to the directory where Cura was installed

 ![edit batch file](/docs/edit_batch_file.png)

 then, right click on the install_on_windows.bat and select "Run As Administrator" (if Cura was installed to C:\Program Files\ this step is necessary because the "Program Files" director requires administrative access to create directories within it)  If Cura was installed to an alternate location the administrative access may not be necessary.
 If the console window reads `***Plugin Successfully Installed!` then skip to step 7, otherwise follow the instructions below to manually install the plugin.

-### MacOS Installation Instructions:
+### Easy MacOS Installation Instructions:
 If you haven't done so after installing Cura, launch Cura and close it.
 This ensures that MacOS's security features won't think that Cura is corrupted when the plugin is installed.

 Open a MacOS Terminal and run the following commands: